Deadline Fall Quarter 2023: Papers due Friday, December 8th at 5PM.

-If for any reason you cannot or do not want to participate in six hours’ worth of research studies, you may write brief research papers instead.
+If for any reason you cannot or do not want to participate in your required hours worth of research studies, you may write brief research papers instead.
 These papers are based on reviewing one or more research articles written by faculty members in the Psychology Department.
-The idea behind this assignment is that you can learn about the research conducted by the faculty in the Psychology Department, either by participating in studies yourself (and receiving brief explanations of them at the time) or by reading articles and write summaries of them.
+The idea behind this assignment is that you can learn about the research conducted by the faculty in the Psychology Department, either by participating in studies yourself or by reading articles and writing summaries of them.
 If you are under 18, you cannot participate in research studies.

 Instructions for writing your paper are provided Paper Template.
 Be sure to follow the prompts carefully.
 Failure to do so may lead to your paper being rejected.
 See the end of this page for a list of common paper errors.

 The deadline for turning in papers is the same as for completing research.
 However, it is recommended you turn in your paper(s) early in case there are revisions needed.
 You can turn in your paper any time before the deadline.

 Late papers will not be accepted.
 If you turn in a late paper for PSC1, PSC 1Y and/or PSC41, you may receive an Incomplete for the class.

 You must be part of the “Papers for Research Credit” course on Canvas.
 If you are not currently added to this course, please contact the Subject Pool Coordinator.

 Once you have been added to the Canvas website, you will see 6 assignments (Research Papers 1 -6).
 To submit a research paper, you will upload your writing as a MS Word or PDF document in Canvas under each assignment.

 Be sure to include your name and your student ID on your paper, and the name and section of the class you want to use the credits for.

 Each paper should be uploaded separately; that is, do not submit one big file that contains multiple research papers.